-Three sides of Piazza San Marco framed in arcades are home to the museums and attractive restaurants that line the only piazza in Venice.
-However, eating a tasty ravioli or drinking the Aperol Spritz with a once in a lifetime view of St. Mark`s square will cost you a fortune (unless you were born with a sliver spoon in your mouth).
+Three sides of Piazza San Marco, framed in arcades, are home to the museums and attractive restaurants.
+Eating a tasty ravioli or drinking the Aperol Spritz with a once in a lifetime view of St. Mark`s square does not come cheap, though.
+Dining would cost you a fortune unless you were born with a silver spoon in your mouth.

-TIP: If high-priced restaurants and expensive souvenirs aren`t really for you, take a relaxing stroll and find some good-value eating places just a few streets away from the iconic piazza.
+If high-priced restaurants and expensive souvenirs aren`t really for you, you have another option.
+Take a relaxing stroll and find some good-value eating places just a few streets away from the iconic piazza.